PedroEscudero/log-parser/README.md

 ## Use

+The program provides two methods that you can use from command line:

-You can see the results of the log parser in the root of the project accesing thought web.
-For example in local, after bundle exec rails s -b 0.0.0.0)
+You can see the results of the log parser in the root of the project accessing thought web.
+For example in local, after bundle exec rails s -b 0.0.0.0, you can see the list of logs recovery in http://localhost:3000 (notice that if you have more vagrant boxes up maybe the port can be different).

-To see the results you can access to the console and
+Also you can see the results you can access to the console and do queries directly to the model

 Fields of the database are:

+The UUID is unique and a primary key of the model/table.
+In each row is integrated all the revelant information about each UUID